Solvable Tuple Patterns and Their Applications to Program Verification: Related Work

 Among them, the techniques of Sharma et al.~\cite{10.1007/978-3-642-37036-6_31} and Ikeda et al.~\cite{DBLP:conf/aplas/IkedaSK23} are technically closest to ours (although they are for discovering numerical equality constraints), in that those methods can also quickly infer equality constraints only from a small number of examples.
 In fact, our STP inference algorithm, which repeatedly simplifies learning data in matrix form, has been inspired by those techniques.
 Ikeda et al.~\cite{DBLP:conf/aplas/IkedaSK23} applied that technique to CHC solving.
 The application to CHC solving is less trivial in our context, however.
 In the case of Ikeda et al.~\cite{DBLP:conf/aplas/IkedaSK23}, which finds equality constraints on integers, it is sufficient to insert those invariants as a part of preprocessing, and then invoke an off-the-shelf CHC solver.
 For example, if we can find an invariant \(P(x,y)\imp x+2y=3\), then we can provide that information to a CHC solver, just by replacing every occurrence of \(P(z,w)\) in CHC with \(P(z,w)\land z+2w=3\).
-In contrast, since there are no CHC solvers that can directly reason about sequence equality constraints, we had to develop a more sophisticated method for applying the result of STP inference to CHC solving, as discussed in Section~\ref{sec:chc}.
+In contrast, since there are no CHC solvers that can directly reason about sequence equality constraints, we had to develop a more sophisticated method for applying the result of CSTP inference to CHC solving, as discussed in Section~\ref{sec:chc}. \iffull Actually, Theorem~\ref{th:decidability-chc} can also be adopted for the method of Ikeda et al.~\cite{DBLP:conf/aplas/IkedaSK23} as follows: given a system \(\CHC\) of CHCs over linear integer arithmetic, it is decidable whether \(\CHC\) has a model that can be described solely by conjunctions of linear integer equalities of the form \(\bigwedge_i\vec{c}_i\vec{x}_i+d_i=0\). \fi

+Zhu et al.~\cite{Zhu16PLDI} proposed a data-driven approach to learning invariants of (immutable) data structures.
+Their technique learns relations between two nodes of a data structure (e.g., ``for every cons-cell \(N_1\) in a list, the value of every cell reachable from \(N_1\) is no less than that of \(N_1\)''), and can therefore reason about properties such as the sortedness of a list. \iffull To our knowledge, however, their technique cannot be applied to reasoning about the \emph{logical equivalence} of lists; in fact, their abstraction for lists cannot distinguish [1;1;1;2;2] from [1;1;2;2;2].
+Therefore, their technique cannot handle either of our motivating examples in Section~\ref{sec:intro}. \else To our knowledge, however, their technique cannot be applied to reasoning about the \emph{logical equivalence} of lists, and hence cannot handle either of our motivating examples in Section~\ref{sec:intro}. \fi Related techniques have been developed for verifying programs that manipulate \emph{mutable} data structures~\cite{10.1145/3022187,10.1007/978-3-319-08867-9_3}, but these techniques also cannot reason about the logical equality of lists.